-Our situation is similar to Paul’s and he has ten lessons to teach us:
+Our situation with Covid quarantines is similar to Paul’s and he has some lessons to teach us:

 - 1. Be thankful for your church family.
 “I’m thankful for all of you every time I pray, and it’s always a prayer full of joy” (Phil.
 1:4).
 As we pray for each other and keep tabs on one another, be thankful for the connections and the ability to stay connected.